 Presbyterian College awards academic credit to students who have earned grades of five or better in their higher-level subjects in the International Baccalaureate (IB) Diploma Programme.
-The minimum score requirements are shown on the chart below.
 Students seeking IB credit should have transcripts sent to the Admissions Office from the IB.